 - Do not own their own home or

 - Accept the sale of their property to repay their debt.

-- Large amounts of debt are then legally written off.
-Once discharged from Bankruptcy, no additional money remains owed to the individual’s former creditors.
+- Substantial amounts of debt are then legally written off.
+Once discharged from bankruptcy, no additional money remains owed to the individual’s former creditors.

 - Bankruptcy no longer has the stigma it once had.

 - If you own your home or own assets?
 Then assets sold to repay your creditors;

 - The debtors’ financial affairs require scrutiny and full disclosure;

 - A notice in the London Gazette is posted along with local media and your credit file (remains on record for six years) advising of the Bankruptcy;

 - Restrictions apply during the term of the Bankruptcy;

 - You may be required to declare your bankruptcy to your employer or professional body.